A single treatment with the potential

 for long-lasting results

-RGX 202 is an investigational gene therapy utilizing a novel microdystrophin construct for the treatment of Duchenne Muscular Dystrophy (DMD).
+RGX-202 is an investigational gene therapy utilizing a novel microdystrophin construct for the treatment of Duchenne Muscular Dystrophy (Duchenne).